 1.6.
-Towards a Methodology of Manifest Domain Analysis & Description
+Towards a methodology of manifest domain analysis & description

-Practicalities of Domain Analysis & Description.
+Practicalities of domain analysis & description.
 How does one go about analysing & describing a domain?
 Well, for the first, one has to designate one or more domain analysers cum domain describers, i.e., trained domain scientists cum domain engineers.
 How does one get hold of a domain engineer?
 One takes a software engineer and educates and trains that person in domain science & domain engineering.
-A derivative purpose of this paper is to unveil aspects of domain science & domain engineering.
-The education and training consists in bringing forth a number of scientific and engineering issues of domain analysis and of domain description.
+A derivative purpose of this paper is to unveil aspects of domain science & domain analysis and of domain description.
 Among the engineering issues are such as: what do I do when confronted with the task of domain analysis? and with the task of description? and when, where and how do I select and apply which techniques and which tools?
 Finally, there is the issue of how do I, as a domain describer, choose appropriate abstractions and models?

-The Four Domain Analysis & Description "Players".
+The four domain analysis & description "players".
 We can say that there are four 'players' at work here. (i) the domain, (ii) the domain analyser & describer, (iii) the domain analysis & description method, and (iv) the evolving domain analysis & description (document). (i) The domain is there.
 The domain analyser & describer cannot change the domain.
-Analysing & describing the domain does not change it5.
-During the analysis & description process the domain can be considered inert.
-(It changes with the installation of the software that has been developed from the requirements developed from the domain description.)
-In the physical sense the domain will usually contain entities that are static (i.e., constant), and entities that are dynamic (i.e., variable). (ii) The domain analyser & domain describer is a human, preferably a scientist/engineer6, well-educated and trained in domain science & engineering.
-The domain analyser & describer observes the domain, analyses it according to a method and thereby produces a domain description.
+Analysing & describing the domain does not change it.5 During the analysis & description process the domain can be considered inert.
+(It changes with the installation of such software as has been developed from the requirements developed from the domain description.)
+In the physical sense the domain will usually contain entities that are static (i.e., constant), and entities that are dynamic (i.e., variable). (ii) The domain analyser & domain describer is a human, preferably a scientist/engineer,6 well-educated and trained in domain science & engineering.
+The domain analyser & describer observes the domain, analyses it according to a method and thereby produces a domain description. (iii) As a concept the method is here considered "fixed".
+By 'fixed' we mean that its principles, techniques and tools do not change during a domain analysis & description.
+The domain analyser & describer may very well apply these principles, techniques and tools more-or-less haphazardly during domain analysis & description, flaunting the method, but the method remains invariant.
+The method, however, may vary from one domain analysis & description (project) to another domain analysis & description (project).
+Domain analysers & describers, may, for example, have become wiser from a project to the next. (iv) Finally there is the evolving domain analysis & description.
+That description is a text, usually both informal and formal.
+Applying a domain description prompt to the domain yields an additional domain description text which is added to the thus evolving domain description.
+One may speculate of the rôle of the "input" domain description.
+Does it change?
+Does it help determine the additional domain description text?
+Etcetera.
+Without loss of generality we can assume that the "input" domain description is changed7 and that it helps determine the added text.

-5Observing domains, such as we are trying to encircle the concept of domain, is not like observing the physical world at the level of subatomic particles.
+5 Observing domains, such as we are trying to encircle the concept of domain, is not like observing the physical world at the level of subatomic particles.
 The experimental physicists' instruments of observation change what is being observed.

-6At the present time domain analysis appears to be partly an art, partly a scientific endeavour.
+6 At the present time domain analysis appears to be partly an artistic, partly a scientific endeavour.
 Until such a time when domain analysis & description principles, techniques and tools have matured it will remain so.